revaturelabs/rideforce-gateway-service/API.md

 subject to change.
 Routing requests to each top-level endpoint to the proper service is handled by the gateway service.

+Finally, when implementing these endpoints, please be sure to follow the relevant HTTP conventions for each method: for example, when responding to a POST request with a status of 201 (created), please set the `Content-Location` header to a link to the newly created resource (in addition to returning the resource itself).

+### Standard CRUD operations

+For brevity and clarity, an endpoint may specify that it supports "basic CRUD operations" without explicitly listing the methods below:

+- `GET /:id`: retrieves a resource by ID, returning the resource with a status of 200 (OK) or an error with a status of 404 (not found).
+- `POST /`: inserts a new resource, ignoring any ID property in the request body.
+Returns the newly created resource, along with a status of 201 (created) or 409 (conflict; if a conflicting resource already exists).
+- `PUT /:id`: updates an existing resource, returning the updated resource with a status of 200 (OK) or an error with a status of 409 (conflict; if another resource would conflict with the changes).

+The `DELETE` method is intentionally omitted for now.

+Other methods that do not correspond to one in the list above will be mentioned explicitly in more detail.

 ### `/login`

 #### `GET /`